-Master's ThesisThe thesis is a compulsory part of a Master's degree study.
+The thesis is a compulsory part of a master's degree study.
 Its purpose is to build on the knowledge and proficiency of the course studied.
-It serves as proof of the knowledge acquired from the study program and the ability of a student to use this knowledge for solving a given task.
+It serves as proof of the knowledge acquired from the study programme and the ability of a student to use this knowledge for solving a given task.
 The thesis has to link to the courses of the chosen field of study.

-Thesis TopicA list of thesis topics is available in the Information System of MU.
+A list of thesis topics is available in the Information System of MU.
 Here the student can also log on and is also needed to contact the advisor and arrange with him/her to the exact assignment and work progress.

 Should students find none of those topics suitable, it is possible to contact a teacher specialising in a chosen field.
 This teacher or students themselves are allowed to propose a new or different topic.
 Laboratories at FI, CVT and ÚVT may serve as useful sources of inspiration when searching for an interesting topic.

 Especially in Applied Informatics it is possible to work on a topic assigned by a commercial firm.
-In that case it is recommenced to find a supervising teacher who will guarantee contextual and formal fulfilment of requirements, including the entry of the thesis topic in the Information System of MU.
+In that case it is recommended to find a supervising teacher who will guarantee contextual and formal fulfilment of requirements, including the entry of the thesis topic in the Information System of MU.

 Official Thesis Assignment

-SOBHA CourseStudents register the subject SOBHA in the semester in which they intend to defend their thesis.
-Upon the registration of this subject the Study Department prepares defence proceedings.
+Students register the course SOBHA in the semester in which they intend to defend their thesis.
+Upon the registration of this course the Study Office prepares defence proceedings.

-Check whether the name and text of the official assignment of your thesis is OK.
+Students who enrolled in the current semester course SOBHA are obliged to check whether they are logged on diploma thesis in a package of topics in IS MU, in the application of Schedule of Students (IS MU, authenticated).
+Check whether the title and text of the official assignment of your thesis is correct.
 In the case of discrepancies please contact your advisor and ask him/her to modify the text.
 This check must be carried out during the first four weeks in the semester.
-The exact date in the current semester will be send to student by the study department.
+The exact date in the current semester will be send to student by the study office.

-Submission of a ThesisA thesis must fulfil all formal requirements.
+A thesis must fulfil all formal requirements.